pierreklintefors/ikaros-3/Source/Kernel/matrix.md

 m.info();
 ```

-The rank of a matrix is obtained using the rank function:
+The rank of a matrix is obtained using the rank function.
+This is the dimensionality of the matrix (and not the matrix rank that can be obtained using the matrank-function instead, when implemented...):

 ```C++
 m.rank();